How to improve the current insufficient participation of adults in learning?

 - increasing awareness among policymakers on the importance of training adult education staff to use effective outreach, guidance and motivation strategies.

-Visit our open-source online platform, which we are preparing.
+Visit our open-source online platform.

 - A training programme for adult education staff and teachers called How to Motivate and Engage Adult Learners.